Program 1 - Living, Working, and Leisure

 Mission

-• Researching and implementing a strategy to support residents with lower incomes in insulating and making their homes more sustainable, taking into account the condition of the home.
+• Develop and implement a strategy to help low-income residents insulate their homes and make them more sustainable, taking into account the condition of the property.

-• A solidarity-based energy transition, in which we want to encourage solar panels on roofs and discourage wind turbines, with no wind energy until 2030 for the time being.
+• An energy transition based on solidarity, in which we aim to promote solar panels on rooftops and discourage wind turbines; no wind energy for the time being, at least until 2030.

-• Taking responsibility for sustainable power generation and sustainability, involving and informing all target groups.
-This is to create a good framework for solar and wind energy.
-In doing so, we must also keep our eyes and ears open for other new technologies, such as aquathermal energy, which could be profitable in the future.
+• Taking responsibility for sustainable power generation and sustainability, while involving and informing all target groups.
+The goal is to establish sound frameworks for solar and wind energy.
+At the same time, we must remain open to other, new technologies—such as aquathermal energy—which could prove profitable in the future.

 • Encouraging the construction of new buildings suitable for solar panels.

-• Holding neighborhood discussions about our future, particularly about the energy transition.
+• Holding neighborhood discussions about our future, particularly regarding the energy transition.

 • We are open to innovative ideas for small-scale electricity generation.
-Enabling initiatives by companies to generate energy for their own use within certain frameworks.
-Consider, for example, the assessment by the spatial quality committee.
+We aim to facilitate initiatives by businesses to generate energy for their own use within established frameworks.
+This includes consideration by the Spatial Quality Committee.

 • Water safety is important to us.
-To this end, we work together with the water board.
-Water storage, desiccation, and groundwater levels are important factors in this regard.
+To this end, we work together with the water authority.
+Key issues here include water storage, land drying, and groundwater levels.

-We want the municipal organization to offer accessible, high-quality services to residents.
+We want the municipal organization to provide residents with accessible yet high-quality services.
 We want a "basic infrastructure" for participation (for citizens, council members, aldermen, and civil servants).

 Safety